PeKne/ICP/readme.md

 ### Menubar

-Top bar is divided into three menu:
+Top bar is divided into three menus:
 * Scheme
   * New - creates new empty scheme
   * Save - save current scheme into file